ibm-cloud-docs/resiliency/bcdr-understand.md

 # Understanding disaster recovery
 {: #understanding-dr}

-[Disaster recovery](#x2113280){: term} (DR) the process of recovering one or more workloads to a working state in a second {{site.data.keyword.cloud_notm}} region following an unplanned outage.
+[Disaster recovery](#x2113280){: term} (DR) the process of recovering one or more workloads to a working state in a second {{site.data.keyword.cloud_notm}} region after an unplanned outage.
 High availability is not the same as disaster recovery.
 {: shortdesc}

 When you design and build IT workloads, focus is often placed on maintaining [high availability](#x2284708){: term} (HA).
 HA is the process of designing out single points of failure so that workloads can survive and avoid outages that are otherwise caused by failing infrastructure.